vitaliilatysh/chitest/README.md

 1. Clone the project
-2. Make sure MySQL server is running and db created.
-Note: run create_chitest_db.sql file to init db
+2. Make sure MySQL server is running (the app configured for localhost:3306 by default) and db created.
+Note: run create_chitest_db.sql file to init db.
 3. Go to /chitest
 4. Run the app by: gradle bootRun.
 By default the server running on localhost:8080